GyberExperiment/.github/profile/README.md

   </a>
 </div>

-## 🤝 Как внести свой вклад
+## 🤝 How to Contribute

-1. Форкните репозиторий
+1. Fork the repository
-2. Создайте ветку для своих изменений
+2. Create a branch for your changes
-3. Отправьте пулл-реквест
+3. Submit a pull request
-4. Присоединяйтесь к обсуждениям в наших сообществах
+4. Join discussions in our communities

 ---

 <div align="center">
-  <b>Gybernaty © 2023 | Создаем будущее вместе</b>
+  <b>Gybernaty © 2023 | Creating the Future Together</b>
 </div>